 The liability of the inkomstpension to persons who have not begun to draw an old-age pension is valued as the sum of the pension balances of all insured persons.
-One change is that the balances will not include the indexation using the income index for the following year made prior to the reading.
-Thus the pension liability to the gainfully employed is calculated by dividing the pension balances by the change in the income index between year t and t + 1 (2015 and 2016).
-The balances are nevertheless still affected by the balance ratio for the year t + 1 (2016) during balancing periods.
+One change introduced as of the financial year 2015 is that that the balances will not include the indexation using the income index for the following year made prior to the reading.
+Thus the pension liability to the gainfully employed is calculated by dividing the pension balances by the change in the income index between year t and t+1 (2015 and 2016).
+The balances are nevertheless still affected by the balance ratio for the year t+1 (2016) during balancing periods.

 Income earned in the year covered by the accounts has not yet been confirmed at the time of the report.
 For this reason, an estimate of the inkomstpension credit earned in the year of the report is added to the sum of the pension balances of the insured.
 This added amount equals less than three percent of the total pension liability.
-The difference between estimated and confirmed pension credit is deducted in the accounts for the following year.6
+The difference between estimated and confirmed pension credit is deducted in the accounts for the following year.5

 The pension liability to retirees is calculated by multiplying the pensions granted (annual amount) by the expected number of years for which the amount will be disbursed.
-The number of years is discounted in order to reflect the indexation of disbursed amounts by the increase in the income index or balance index with a reduction of 1.6 percentage points.7 The expected number of pay-out years is calculated from measurements of the pay-out period of pension amounts according to Swedish Pensions Agency records and is expressed in terms of so-called economic annuity divisors.8 In economic annuity divisors consideration is given to any correlation between the size of pensions and the pay-out period.
-In the years for which a balance index has been established the liability to pensioners is multiplied by the damped balance ratio established for the year t+1.
-For the year 2016 the balance ratio 1.0375 is used since there is no established damped balance ratio.
+The number of years is discounted in order to reflect the indexation of disbursed amounts by the increase in the income index or balance index with a reduction of 1.6 percentage points.6 The expected number of pay-out years is calculated from measurements of the pay-out period of pension amounts according to Swedish Pensions Agency records and is expressed in terms of so-called economic annuity divisors.
+In economic annuity divisors consideration is given to any correlation between the size of pensions and the pay-out period.
+The selection of data used in calculating the economic annuity divisors has changed as of this year's annual report.
+This means that only death is now used as the basis for the expected pension payment period.
+Previously the calculation was also affected by pension deferral.
+Another difference is that the risk period has been changed to a full year, after having been approximately 11 months.
+An average of the preceding three years' economic annuity divisors is used in the calculation, leaving the previous year's values unchanged.
+Thus its impact is gradual.
+For more details, see the report "VER 2016-390 Payment Age and Economic Annuity Divisors".
+In the years for which a balance index has been established the liability to pensioners is multiplied by the damped balance ratio established for the year t + 1.